MilitaerMilitz/Catch-the-boat/README.md

 When you notice bugs please report them in Issues tab.

 # Install
 First you need to download the plugin in release tab.
-Then you just need to put in into your plugins folder.
+Then you just need to put it into your plugins folder.

 These Plugin needs NBT-API 2.6.0 and StructureBlockLib 2.1.0 to run.
 Put both with CatchTheBoat.jar in plugins folder.